Hybrid Aircraft Market Size and Share

 Hybrid Aircraft Market Analysis by Mordor Intelligence

-The hybrid aircraft market size stood at USD 2.92 billion in 2025 and is on track to reach USD 12.48 billion by 2030, representing a robust 33.71% CAGR.
+The hybrid aircraft market size was valued at USD 2.92 billion in 2025 and estimated to grow from USD 3.87 billion in 2026 to reach USD 15.76 billion by 2031, at a CAGR of 32.44% during the forecast period (2026-2031).
 Commercial viability accelerated because the European Union’s Taxonomy Regulation began steering capital toward zero-carbon aviation projects in 2024, while breakthroughs such as CATL’s 500 Wh/kg battery doubled the energy density available to designers.
 Airlines also sought alternatives because the International Civil Aviation Organization advanced a global long-term emissions goal and published harmonized standards that simplify multi-country certification.
 Investment followed: venture, strategic, and ESG-linked debt reduced financing costs, enabling start-ups and incumbents to accelerate prototypes into flight-test programs.
 North America led adoption, yet Asia-Pacific generated the fastest demand as China’s low-altitude economy moved into large-scale infrastructure build-out.

 Key Report Takeaways